-The ZOOM device must point from a short distance to the workplace showing the computer monitor, student hands and surroundings.
+The ZOOM device must point from a short distance to the workplace showing the computer monitor, student body and surroundings.

-We may structure the exams in two parts:
+Each exams have two parts:

 - One following strictly the above rules. - One that allows working out the solution on paper and copying the result in Blackboard.